 Reaching out a clammy finger to trace the atrociously bubbled seams of a sculpture, I was instantly surrounded by a museum Gestapo troop who chastised me and reminded me to remain a pristine six to twelve inches away from the art, even the sculpture stands.

 In fact, one uniformed person glowered at me: Don’t even breathe in the direction of these priceless pieces of art, you peasant!

 Of course, to be fair, I must mention that this message came telepathically from him to me as he glared at me and I stared back at the single line of thick black hair traversing his forehead where two eyebrows usually live.

 Hmm, I thought to myself.
 He certainly looks artful.

-At this point, I submitted to the waves of nostalgia that had been threatening to surface.
+At this point, I submitted to the waves of nostalgia ebbing and flowing through my mind.

 In 1965, he and his talented white Arabian horse, Cutter Jim (also known as Jameel Rizpah), won the International Arabian Cutting Horse championship, a world title.